RenpyRemix/multi-notify/explain_overview.md

 ```
 Housekeeping; When each notification finishes its ATL we call this function which just checks to see if any notifications are still showing and hides the screen if none are.

+#### The notify_history Screen

+As we are actually storing a list of both current and historic notifications, we can display the items of that list to show the player a History.
+Nothing very advanced in the sample here, just a viewport and a vbox with the full list of notifications.
+You could add a button somewhere to show the screen, just remember not to include the fade-in fade-out ATL if you make your own.

 ### Navigation: